Leadership Inside and Outside the Kitchen: Highlighting Black & POC ICE Alumni

 Kamal Rose (Culinary, ‘09)

 At 15 years old, Chef Kamal moved to New York City from the Caribbean.
 Throughout high school, he worked in the kitchen at Tribeca Grill, and in 2009 he won a national cooking competition, receiving a $20,000 scholarship he used to enroll at ICE.
 While taking classes at ICE, Kamal continued working at Tribeca Grill, becoming executive chef in 2012.
 Kamal has also worked as executive chef at Harlan Publick in Norwalk, Connecticut.
-After over 18 years working in restaurants, he now works as the corporate executive chef at Thompson Hospitality.
+After over two decades of working in restaurants, he now works as the Corporate Executive Chef at Thompson Hospitality.

 These chefs are just a handful of the many impressive ICE alumni making their mark in the industry.
 ICE is proud of its alumni, and recognizes the success and accomplishments of Black and POC chefs.